italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - *Wallet Instance*: Instance of a Wallet Solution, installed on the User device.
 It provides interfaces for User interaction with the Wallet Provider, Relying Parties, PID, and (Q)EAA Providers.
     - *PID Provider*: The entity that issues the eIDAS Person Identification Data (PID).
 It is composed of:

-        - OpenID4VCI Component: based on the “OpenID for Verifiable Credential Issuance” specification  `[OIDC4VCI.
+        - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification  `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ to release PID credentials.
         - National eID Relying Party (OpenID Connect or SAML2): It represents the component to authenticate the User with the national Digital Identity Providers.
         - National Identity Provider: It represents preexisting identity systems based on SAML2 or OpenID Connect, already in production in each Member State (for Italy SPID and CIE id authentication schemed notified eIDAS with *LoA* **High**, see `SPID/CIE OpenID Connect Specifications <https://italia.github.io/spid-cie-oidc-docs/en/>`_).

     - *(Q)EAA Provider*: It represents the Issuer of (Q)EAAs.
 It is composed of:

-      - OpenID4VCI Component: based on the “OpenID for Verifiable Credential Issuance” specification  `[OIDC4VCI.
+      - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification  `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ to release (Q)EAAs.
       - Relying Party: It represents the component to authenticate the User with the PID.
 The (Q)EAA Provider acts as a Verifier and it sends a presentation request to the Wallet Instance according to [`OpenID4VP`_].
 The Wallet Instance MUST have a valid PID obtained prior to starting a transaction with the (Q)EAA Provider.